sensible-hq/sensible-docs/readme-sync/v0/welcome/1500 - excel-quickstart.md

 ---
-title: "Quickstart PDF to Excel"
+title: "Get started with out-of-the-box extractions"
 hidden: false
 ---

-In this quickstart, extract data from an example tax form PDF and convert the document data to a spreadsheet with no coding involved.
+In this quickstart, extract data from an example tax form PDF and convert the document data to a spreadsheet, using Sensible's out-of-the-box support for common business forms.

-- If you instead want a guided tour of SenseML concepts so you extract data from your own custom documents, see [Getting started](doc:getting-started).
+- If you instead want a guided tour for extracting data from your own custom documents, see [Getting started](doc:getting-started).
 - If you want a low-code way to convert document data to formats other than Excel or CSV, for example, emails, Google sheets, or databases, see Sensible's [Zapier integration](doc:zapier).

 Introduction